Consultants: Frequently Asked Questions

 When Dr. Essid confirms your position, Ms. Ball will complete an EPAF in BannerWeb to begin the official hiring process.

-If you have never worked on campus before, you will also need to complete pre-employment paperwork, which is submitted in person at the Office of Financial Aid.
+If you have never worked on campus before, you will also need to complete pre-employment paperwork, which is submitted in person at the Office of Human Resources.
 Please bring original, unexpired I-9 documents in order to complete the paperwork.
 This step is urgent; without completing the paperwork, you cannot be hired and begin working for the Center.

 You will submit an online timesheet in BannerWeb every other week.
 See the Student Web Time Entry guide for instructions; other payroll information and schedules can be found here.